cosmos/cosmos-sdk/CONTRIBUTING.md

 When proposing an architecture decision for the SDK, please create an [ADR](./docs/architecture/README.md) so further discussions can be made.
 We are following this process so all involved parties are in agreement before any party begins coding the proposed implementation.
-If you would like to see some examples of how these are written refer to [Tendermint ADRs](https://github.com/tendermint/tendermint/tree/master/docs/architecture)
+If you would like to see some examples of how these are written refer to the current [ADRs](https://github.com/cosmos/cosmos-sdk/tree/master/docs/architecture)

 ## Pull Requests